Bemybook/2020_CSE_01/README.md

         We make use of pdfminer.six library to extract information from pdf document.
 It extracts the text from the page directly from source code of the pdf.
 Pdfminer.six is a community maintained fork of the original PDFMiner.
 It is a tool for extracting information from PDF documents.
 It focuses on getting and analyzing text data.
 Pdfminer.six extracts the text from a page directly from the sourcecode of the PDF.
 It can also be used to get the exact location, font or color of the text.

-* INSTALLATION:

-#
+**INSTALLATION** :

-pip install pdfminer.six
+inline code pip install pdfminer.six

-And the code for the file is named pdftotext.py
+ inline code fie name: pdftotext.py

 2) EASYOCR